mpuening/learn-jakartaee/learn-jakartaee-jpa/README.md

 ```
 docker rm -f learn-jakartaee-jpa || true && docker run -d -p 9080:9080 --name learn-jakartaee-jpa io.github.learnjakartaee/learn-jakartaee-jpa
 ```
-## TODO

-How do I write a test case that does not require the server to be started?

 ## Alternative DataSource Configuration